5Da/UiTM_NR/README.md

 Web version : https://uitmnr-fb1b5.web.app/

 Mobile version : https://expo.dev/@faidhi/UiTM_NR

-#Download the expo go app in Playstore or Appstore to test the app on your mobile device
+#Download the expo go app in Playstore or Appstore scan the QR code from the link above to test the app on your mobile device

 Installation:
 npm install,